+The top online Rn to MSN programs offer flexibility so working nurses can continue their education and advance their careers.
 For the last 30 years or so, an MSN has been the standard for advanced nursing practice, and today’s online BSN to MSN programs bring that standard up to date to meet the needs of the 21st century’s busy nurses.
-While some advanced specialties have begun adopting the DNP as the preferred terminal degree, for most nurses, the MSN is the key to higher pay, greater responsibility, and increased career potential.

 Today, more than ever, working nurses are busy, and colleges and universities have responded to the need for further schooling with a host of BSN to MSN online fast-track programs, 1 year online MSN programs, and other accelerated BSN to MSN programs.
-The best MSN programs, as always, prepare nurses for the demands of advanced practice, but today the shortest MSN program can get well-prepared nurses through in just a year.
+The best MSN programs, as always, prepare nurses for advanced practice.
+However, the shortest MSN program graduate prepared nurses in just a year.
 Nurses searching for the cheapest online MSN programs can also find a wealth of accredited, reputable universities that have made affordability a crucial part of their mission.

 Crunching Numbers: Ranking the Best Online BSN to MSN Programs

 To rank the Top 25 Online RN to MSN Programs 2019, Nursing School Hub editors searched out fully online, hybrid, and low-residency MSN programs offered by regionally accredited colleges and universities.
-Under those parameters, programs are ranked according to 4 factors:
+With these parameters, programs are ranked according to 4 factors:

 - Nursing School Ranking – U.S. News & World Report Graduate Nursing